Louisiana Tech Bulldogs football: Joe Aillet era (1940–1966)

-Maxie Lambright Era (1967–1978)
+Maxie Lambright era (1967–1978)

-Southern Miss assistant coach Maxie Lambright took over the Bulldogs football program after Aillet's retirement.
-Under Lambright, the Bulldogs were able to enjoy even greater success, winning three consecutive national championships from 1972 to 1974, along with seven conference championships.
-Lambright also coached quarterback Terry Bradshaw.
+Southern Miss assistant coach Maxie Lambright took over the Bulldogs football program following Aillet's retirement.
+Under Lambright, the Bulldogs were able to enjoy even greater success, winning three consecutive division II national championships from 1972 to 1974, along with seven conference championships.
+Lambright also coached quarterback Terry Bradshaw, who caused a media frenzy on account of his reputation of being a football sensation from nearby Shreveport.
 Initially, Bradshaw was second on the depth chart at quarterback behind Phil Robertson, who would later become famous as the inventor of the Duck Commander duck call and television personality on the A&E program Duck Dynasty.
-Bradshaw caused a media frenzy on account of his reputation of being a football sensation from nearby Shreveport.
-Robertson was a year ahead of Bradshaw and was the starter for two seasons in 1966 and 1967, and chose not to play in 1968.
-As Robertson put it: "I'm going for the ducks, you [Terry] can go for the bucks."
+Robertson was a year ahead of Bradshaw and was the starter for two seasons in 1966 and 1967, but chose not to play in 1968.
+In place of Robertson, Bradshaw amassed 2,890 total yards in 1968 and led the Bulldogs to the first place rank in the College Division poll.
+By the end of the season, Bradshaw led his team to a 9–2 record and the NCAA College Division Mideast Region championship, earning a 33–13 win over Akron in the Grantland Rice Bowl.
 In 1969, Bradshaw was considered by most professional scouts to be the most outstanding college football player in the nation.
-As a junior, he amassed 2,890 total yards, ranking No. 1 in the NCAA, and led his team to a 9–2 record and a 33–13 win over Akron in the Rice Bowl.
 In his senior season, he gained 2,314 yards, ranking third in the NCAA, and led his team to an 8–2 record.
-His decrease in production was mainly because his team played only 10 games that year, and he was taken out of several games in the second half because his team had built up a huge lead.
+His decrease in production was mainly due to a reduced 10–game schedule, and the fact that he was taken out of several games in the second half because the Bulldogs had built up a huge lead.
 Bradshaw graduated owning virtually all Louisiana Tech passing records at the time and would go on to enjoy a Hall of Fame professional football career quarterbacking the NFL's Pittsburgh Steelers.
 In 1984, Bradshaw was inducted into the inaugural class of the Louisiana Tech sports hall of fame.
 Four years later, he was inducted into the state of Louisiana's sports hall of fame.
-Lambright retired as Louisiana Tech's head football coach following the 1978 season, leaving with a 95–36–2 record.